Categories

 To request changes to an order at any point, programs must complete a Order Change Request Form.
 A $300 change fee will be assessed for each change made during the change request period for that year.
 No changes will be accepted after the last day of that period in a given year.

-All program log-in credentials are reset annually.
+All program login credentials are reset annually.
 You will receive a “Welcome” email sent directly by the exam vendor (ITS) with your credentials for the current year.

 The program director, program administrator, and assistant program administrator may create additional proctors directly via the testing website.

 Questions regarding the secure browser, and all other technical questions, should be directed to ITS, the exam vendor, at 800-514-8494, +1-443-573-8399 or ABSsupport@testsys.com.
+The ABS is unable to assist with questions or issues related to technology requirements.

 ABSITE results are made available only to the general surgery program that ordered and paid for the examination.
 Results are not provided to individual residents or non-resident examinees.
 Results should not be shared outside of the program’s GME department.